Choosing the correct concrete slab thickness for your farm shed project can help avoid maintenance issues and further expense in the future.

 It also pays to keep in mind that thinning the slab out under workbenches and work areas requires more preparation, so it is normally more effort than it is worth.

 Repairing concrete slabs is also quite difficult, so ensure you don’t skimp on the thickness, as it could cost you more in the long term in maintenance – particularly in high-traffic machinery workshop sheds.

 Should I install the concrete slab before or after my shed is built?

 We generally recommend an ‘infill’ slab – which is poured after the shed is completed.
 This allows the concrete to form around the wall cladding at ground level and seal off the shed, helping to make the shed rodent-proof and help minimise the amount of dust and dirt that enters the shed.

-Installing an infill slab is a potential cost saving too, as this method can be easier for the concreter as it requires less boxing up.between
+Installing an infill slab is a potential cost saving too, as this method can be easier for the concreter as it requires less boxing up.

-We hope this article helps answer your questions about concrete shed slabs.
 Remember that regardless of the slab thickness that you choose, it is essential to start with a well-prepared site.
-Your slab will only be as good as the foundation (You can learn about the top 10 tips for preparing a shed pad here).
+Your slab will only be as good as the foundation.
+You can learn about the top 10 tips for preparing a shed pad, in the video below.